One-dimensional integral Rellich type inequalities: Preliminaries and main results

 \section{Preliminaries and main results}

-Let us begin this section with basic facts about \emph{symmetric decreasing rearrangement}.
-For more details, we refer to \cite[Chapter 3]{lieb}.
-We denote $f^*$ the symmetric decreasing rearrangement of $f$.
+Let us begin this section with basic facts about \emph{a symmetric decreasing rearrangement}.
+For more details, we refer to \cite[Section 2.1]{bs}.
+We denote by $f^*$ the symmetric decreasing rearrangement of $f$.
 It is well known that $f^*$ is a nonnegative, radially symmetric, and nonincreasing function.
-Irrespective of several properties of $f^*$, the useful properties in our context is the equimeasurability property, i.e.
+Irrespective of several properties of $f^*$, the useful property in our context is the equimeasurability property, i.e.

 By using the \emph{layer cake representation} and the above property, we have the following helpful identity: